Top 11 Technologies To Use in eCommerce Mobile App for Your Business in 2020

 When you think about it, it’s easy to understand why one-click purchasing has become popular with retail apps.
 Mobile users who are on the go can buy what they need in just a few seconds.
 According to Barilliance statistics, in 85.6% of cases, when something is placed in the shopping cart of an app, it never gets purchased.
 These trends, online shopping data, and other considerations should go into the making of your application.

 Until 2017, a patent for this technology was owned exclusively by Amazon.
 Now, however, this tech is quite easy to implement within your app.
-You can use the REST API method to interact with the server, where the necessary data is sent.
+You can use the REST API method to interact with the media server, where the necessary data is sent.
 Its integration also carries certain risks, though.
 A customer may accidentally order unnecessary products, which will lead to refund requests and inconvenience on your part.
 To avoid this, you should provide a mechanism for the self-cancellation of an order.
 Regardless this requires some efforts to be implemented retail industry trends indicate that customers like this option.

 Digital Wallets and Crypto-Payments